Yizziii/zen/README.md

-# Doge Unblocker V4
+# ZEN CLIENT
-Doge Unblocker is a lightning-fast web proxy designed for performance and stealth.
-We are **by far** the best proxy, offering speeds and features unbeatable by any other proxies.
+Zen client is a lightning-fast web proxy designed for bypassing GOGUARDIAN.
+This is the best proxy, offering speeds and features unbeatable by any other proxies.
 ## Features:
 - Advanced Tab Cloaking
 - Advanced About:Blank Cloaking